Kaspanitz/corenotes/bastion.md

   - Global virtual network peering: Connecting virtual networks across Azure regions.
 - Azure Bastion deployment is per virtual network, not per subscription/account or virtual machine.
 - [Azure Bastion is billed per hour and the billing starts when the resource gets created](https://azure.microsoft.com/en-us/pricing/details/azure-bastion/) Currently, there is no feature to “shutdown” or “disable” an Azure Bastion host to save costs.
+- Developer Sku is available in preview (April 2024).
+[Limitations](https://learn.microsoft.com/en-us/azure/bastion/bastion-overview#sku)
+  - Free during preview
+  - Available in only a few regions
+  - Does not support concurrent sessions, peering, etc.
 - To stop the charges, you will need to delete the Azure Bastion resource.
 You can use the following command to delete the Azure Bastion host: az network bastion delete --name MyBastionHost --resource-group MyResourceGroup
 - If you only need to use Azure Bastion at particular times of the day, you could automate creation and deletion of the Azure Bastion host.
 E.g. a pair of Logic Apps:
 ``` # Variables